 Note: Applicants who qualify for Social Security Income and other benefits may automatically qualify for CHIP.
-Check if you qualify for Social Security benefits here.

 The CHIP program was created in order to provide low-income families access affordable healthcare for their children.
 As such, income plays an important role in determining eligibility for benefits.
 Applicants must receive an income that is within the income limits established by their state CHIP program.